luontola/tdd-mooc/data/5-advanced.md

 * Submit to https://studies.cs.helsinki.fi/stats/courses/tdd-pilot a **Git repository** with the source code and history of you doing this exercise.
 * Fill [this questionnaire](https://forms.gle/rQpKzRaFJJdb3ZkK9).
 Note the need for more detailed time tracking.

+##### Effort estimate

+* 10-20 hours?
+Most of the effort is in setting up the infrastructure, and that becomes the faster the more old projects you have from where to copy-paste snippets.

 ---

 Proceed to [Part 6: To infinity and beyond](/6-afterword)